ldclakmal/ballerina-security/README.md

 ##### Steps:
 1. User configurations are provided to OpenLDAP server with `.ldif`
-2. Ballerina service is secured with LDAP Authh.
+2. Ballerina service is secured with LDAP Auth.
 Inbound tokens are validated with the OpenLDAP server.
 3. CURL client send requests to Ballerina service.

 ---